NishikiChisato/Lua-notes/notes/hashtable.md

 ### Main get function & Generic get function

-All get function will return the value of input key.
+All get functions are designed to return the value corresponding to the input key.

 #### Main get function